Select Fitbit devices can capture GPS data including route, distance, and pace in your exercise history.

 - Fitbit Ionic and Fitbit Surge have built-in GPS.
 Select an exercise to see whether it captures GPS data.

-- Fitbit Blaze and Fitbit Charge 2 work with the sensors on your nearby phone to track GPS data (known as "connected" GPS).
+- Fitbit Versa, Fitbit Blaze, and Fitbit Charge 2 work with the sensors on your nearby phone to track GPS data (known as "connected" GPS).
 Choose an exercise to see if it includes connected GPS.
 For information on how using connected GPS can improve your stride length calculation, see How do I measure and adjust my stride length?

 For more information about tracking exercise, see How do I use exercise apps and modes on my Fitbit device?